Aanchm/Ciphers/README.md

 # Ciphers
-## This repo is for code to solve ciphers from the Cipher Challenge ~2016
+This repo is for code to solve ciphers from the Cipher Challenge (old)